Coordinate Descent Converges Faster with the Gauss-Southwell Rule Than Random Selection: Proximal-Gradient Gauss-Southwell

 While the least intuitive rule, the GS-$q$ rule seems to have the best theoretical properties.
 Further, if we use $L_i$ in place of $L$ in the GS-$q$ rule (which we call the GSL-$q$ strategy), then we obtain the GSL rule if the $g_i$ are not present.
 In contrast, using $L_i$ in place of $L$ in the GS-$r$ rule (which we call the GSL-$r$ strategy) does not yield the GSL rule as a special case.

 In Appendix~\ref{app:prox}, we show that using the GS-$q$ rule yields a convergence rate of

-where $\epsilon_k$ is bounded above by a measure of the non-linearity of the $g_i$ along the possible coordinate updates times the inverse condition number $\mu_1/L$.
-Note that $\epsilon_k$ goes to zero as $k$ increases and we conjecture that the above bound actually holds with $\epsilon_k = 0$.
-In contrast, in Appendix~\ref{app:prox} we also give counter-examples showing that the above rate does not hold with $\epsilon_k=0$ for the GS-$s$ or GS-$r$ rule, even if you replace the minimum by a maximum.
-Thus, any bound for the GS-$s$ or GS-$r$ rule would be slower than the expected rate under random selection, while the GS-$q$ rule leads to a better bound.
+thus matching the convergence rate of randomized coordinate descent (but deterministically rather than in expectation).
+In contrast, in Appendix~\ref{app:prox} we also give counter-examples showing that the above rate does not hold for the GS-$s$ or the GS-$r$ rule.
+Thus, any bound for the GS-$s$ or the GS-$r$ rule would be slower than the expected rate under random selection, while the GS-$q$ rule matches this bound.
+It is an open problem whether the GS-$q$ rule obtains the rate $(1-\mu_1/L)$ in general, but in the next section we discuss special cases where rates depending on $\mu_1$ can be obtained.